albertjoseph0/python-authenticated-mcp-server-scaffold/python-authenticated-mcp-server-scaffold/README.md

 ngrok http 8788
 ```

-Update `RESOURCE_SERVER_URL` with the HTTPS forwarding URL returned by ngrok.
+Update `RESOURCE_SERVER_URL` with the ngrok url.
 Re-start the server so it trusts its own externally reachable origin.
 Share that URL with clients connecting over HTTP streaming.

 ---

 ## 9. Connect from ChatGPT (Dev Mode)

-1. Ensure your server is reachable (local + ngrok, or deployed) and protected by Auth0.
+1. Make sure that you have [ChatGPT Dev Mode](https://platform.openai.com/docs/guides/developer-mode) enabled.
 2. In ChatGPT, enter **Settings → Connectors**.
 3. Click **Create**, choose **Custom**, and supply:
    - Name (e.g., “Travel Intelligence MCP”)
-   - Endpoint URL (`RESOURCE_SERVER_URL`)
+   - Endpoint URL (This will be your ngrok URL or production URL if your MCP server is deployed)
    - Authentication: select **OAuth**.
-When you click **Create**, ChatGPT launches the OAuth 2.1 flow automatically; sign in with a user that has the `user` scope.
-If ChatGPT shows a callback URL, add it to your Auth0 application’s Allowed Callback URLs and retry.
+When you click **Create**, ChatGPT launches the OAuth 2.1 flow automatically; sign in.
 4. After the connector is created, launch Dev Mode to test it.
 ChatGPT reuses the stored grant and will call `search` + `fetch` automatically inside Deep Research sessions.

 ---